Various memories of my parents that I will add to over time.

 - My mother cooked and sewed and took care of all of her children.
 She also crocheted and knitted many wonderful items of clothing.
 Even later on as she got older she continued to sew for people and hardly charged anything for her work.
 She was extremely generous to her family and friends.

 - My mother made most, if not all, of my halloween costumes.
 Once she made a halloween costume for me out of crepe paper - I was Judy from the Jetsons, a Saturday morning cartoon TV show from the 1960s.
 I wish I had a picture of me in that outfit!
 She also made a Papoose costume for me, and a nurses costume for me, among other costumes.
-I have pictures of both of those costumes.
+I have pictures of me in both of those last two costumes.

 - My Father learned to use a computer and the Internet when he was in his 80s.
 Once when I visited, I showed both my father and mother some things on the computer and on the Internet.
 My mother really liked learning the things that I showed her and so did my dad.